SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 ##### Decimals calculation for numeric parameters [ID_37337]

-Data API will calculate an appropriate amount of decimals to use with numeric parameters based on the precision of the value provided upon creation of the parameter.
+Data API will calculate an appropriate number of decimals to use with numeric parameters based on the precision of the value provided upon creation of the parameter.

 ##### Auto-generated connector parameters [ID_37648] [ID_37837]